The

 - Once

-familiar with the Website and its layout, you can stay current with new
+Website and its layout, you can stay current with new

 content posted to the site by checking for updates under the Notices and Updates button.